 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Pertussis or whooping cough is an important cause of infant death worldwide.
 Pertussis is caused by the organism Bordetella pertussis, a gram-negative bacillus.
+In 2019, the World Health Organization estimated 132,754 cases of pertussis globally, 95% of which were in developing countries.
 Severe complications of pertussis include pneumonia, encephalopathy, and meningoencephalitis.
 Central hypoventilation secondary to pertussis encephalopathy occurring during childhood has been described in an isolated case.
-In a study, an increased risk of epilepsy was noted in children with hospital-diagnosed pertussis compared with the general population.
+An increased risk of epilepsy was noted in children with hospital-diagnosed pertussis compared with the general population.
 Infants who survive critical pertussis illness often have poor neurocognitive development.
-In the past, several neurologic complications were found to be associated with whole-cell pertussis vaccination, such as acute encephalopathy, seizures, hypotonic-hyporeactive episodes, inconsolable crying, or anaphylactic reactions.
+In the past, several neurologic complications were identified in infants immunized with the whole-cell pertussis vaccine, including acute encephalopathy, seizures, hypotonic-hyporeactive episodes, inconsolable crying, and anaphylactic reactions.
 Experts now believe that there is no convincing evidence proving an association between the pertussis vaccine and persistent brain damage.
 Vaccine encephalopathy is, in fact, an inherited genetic defect of the SCN1A gene that codes for the voltage-gated neuronal sodium channel.
-Pertussis vaccination might trigger earlier onset of Dravet syndrome because of an SCN1A mutation.
 In fact, children who presented with earlier diagnoses of alleged vaccine encephalopathy in infancy were diagnosed years later with Dravet syndrome.
 The prenatal maternal tetanus, diphtheria, and acellular pertussis vaccination is safe, and the vaccine is not associated with an increased risk of autism spectrum disorder in offspring.
 That vaccine triggers autoimmune encephalitis remains unconfirmed.
 Based on a review of current literature, the author presents an overview focusing on pertussis encephalopathy and vaccine encephalopathy; in addition, he also discusses the epidemiology, pathogenesis, pathology, diagnosis, and treatment of pertussis.

 • Encephalopathy is a rare complication of pertussis.